Baldwin Wisconsin Idea Project Grants

 Step 3: Review and tweak project budget and address any questions the committee may have raised.

-Step 4: Submit a final proposal by January 31, 2024, via the online proposal system, using your NetID and password.
-Once logged into the system, click on “Submit Proposal” in the menu bar and then select “Baldwin Grant Final Proposal, 2023-24.”
+Step 4: Submit a final proposal by January 31, 2025, via the online proposal system, using your NetID and password.
+Once logged into the system, click on “Submit Proposal” in the menu bar and then select “Reilly-Baldwin Final Grant Proposal, 2024-25.”
 All materials must be submitted via the online proposal system.

-Step 5: Applicants should submit final proposals to their department chair or unit director for approval.
-If an applicant’s unit is not departmentalized (e.g., School of Nursing, Pharmacy, Law, Arts Institute), the proposal should be submitted directly to the dean’s office.
-Department chair approval deadline: February 7, 2024.
+Step 5: Submitted proposals will be routed to your department chair or unit director for approval via the online proposal system.
+The deadline for approval by the department chair/unit director is February 10, 2025.
+If an applicant’s unit is not departmentalized (e.g., Law, Nursing, Pharmacy), the proposal will be submitted directly to the dean’s office.
+The deadline for dean’s office approval is February 17, 2025.

 Applicants should check the approval status of their proposals in the online system.
-Applicants are responsible for securing approval of their final proposals by their department chair/unit director and dean.
+Applicants are responsible for securing approval of their final proposals by their department chairs/unit directors and deans.

 Step 7: Receive notification of final proposal status.
-Target date: mid-May 2024.
+Target date: mid-April 2025.

 Final Proposal Narrative Guidelines